hfogel/wie-python-workshop/Instructions/PartA.md

     else:
         print("Sorry, I don't know that language :(")
 ```
-There's no **return** statement here, since the function prints to the console rather than computing a value.
+There's no **return** statement here, since the function prints to the console rather than computing a new value.

 To call the function, we can use:
 ```python
 say_hello("Jasmin", "French")
 ```

+___

 >### *Coding Challenge #4*
 >- Test out the `say_hello` function by passing in a different name and language.